s4dhulabs/LFWFBD/Cases/LFCS-1.md

 As you can see, the analysis will return to the same issues we saw in the previous CVE.
 Here I would like to highlight just one detail: ``` the threshold for failed login attempts ```.
 This characteristic is directly related to the most common negative/reactive controls, yet, as simple as it seems, it's tricky to conceive some crucial aspects, such as:

 * How to avoid concurrency-related issue
-* How to you protect administrative accounts
+* How to protect administrative accounts
 * How to establish a fair amount of time until the next round.
 * How to reasonably hit the consensus about how many attempts are enough